 Intangible assets were recognized in the CMW Obligated Group acquisition which include values assigned to the residency agreements in place at the time.
 The value associated with the residency agreements is being amortized over nine years on a straight-line basis and is evaluated for potential impairment whenever events or circumstances indicate that the carrying amount may not be recovered.
-Residency agreements acquired in the acquisition were \$15,300 (see Note 10).
-The accumulated amortization was \$708 at December 31, 2022.
+Residency agreements acquired in the acquisition were \$15,300 (see Note 11).
+The accumulated amortization at December 31, 2023 and 2022, was \$2,408 and \$708, respectively.